Decomposed Attention Fusion in MLLMs for Training-Free Video Reasoning Segmentation: Conclusion

 \section{Conclusion}

 We explore the intrinsic localization ability of MLLMs by casting video reasoning segmentation as video QA.
-Based on the attention rollout, we materialize the influence of visual tokens as attention maps, which can be converted into coarse segmentation masks via thresholding.
-To suppress noise, we propose decoupled attention fusion method and introduce an attention-guided SAM2 prompting pipeline that produces fine-grained masks in a training-free manner.
+Based on the attention signals used for answering, we propose Decomposed Attention Fusion (DecAF), which produces robust attention maps convertible into coarse segmentation masks.
+To obtain fine-grained dense masks, we further introduce an attention-guided SAM2 prompting pipeline.
+Without training, our method surpasses training-based methods on ReasonVOS, demonstrating that MLLMs' reasoning capability directly translates into stronger localization for complex expressions.
+More broadly, since DecAF is agnostic to the underlying modality, it can be extended to localization tasks beyond vision -- a promising direction with emerging Omni-MLLMs.